 - S-Castro-Embarcadero Shuttle new eastbound and westbound service between the Castro and Embarcadero stations; - Third Street Light Rail project extension of Muni Metro light rail service south from its current terminus at Fourth and Townsend Streets.
-The Third Street Light Rail line will cross the Fourth Street Bridge and run along Third Street and Bayshore Boulevard, ending at the Bayshore Caltrain Station in Visitacion Valley; and - Central Subway extension of Third Street light rail service northward from King Street along Third Street, entering a new central subway near Bryant Street, crossing beneath Market Street and running under Geary and Stockton Street to Stockton and Clay Streets.
+The Third Street Light Rail line will cross

+• Central Subway - extension of Third Street light rail service northward from King Street along Third Street, entering a new central subway near Bryant Street, crossing beneath Market Street and running under Geary and Stockton Street to Stockton and Clay Streets.

-The Third Street LRT Project Initial Operating Segment (IOS) is expected to be open for full service in 2005; an early partial opening may occur in late 2004.
-The Central Subway project is scheduled to be constructed by 2012 but is not presently funded.
+The Third Street Light Rail project is under construction and is scheduled to be opened for service in 2004.
+The Central Subway project is scheduled to be constructed by 2015 but is not presently funded.
 Muni and the San Francisco County Transportation Authority are actively pursuing funding, and the project is included in the No-Project Alternative in anticipation of funding being included in the 2001 Regional Transportation Plan in time for the Central Subway to be completed within the horizon year for the present project.
 Other planned, ongoing, or completed service changes and improvements included in the No-Project Alternative are summarized in Table 2.1-1.